 - 1. By IES.
-IES may terminate this Agreement prior to the end of the term specified in Article II in the event the Board fails to remedy a material breach within 30 days after notice from IES.
-A material breach includes, but is not limited to, IES's failure to receive for any reason compensation or reimbursement as required by the terms of this Agreement, the Academy's failure to comply with this Agreement, or the Academy's loss or suspension of its Contract. - 2.
+1ES may terminate this Agreement prior to the end of the terms specified in Article II in the event the Board fails to remedy a material breach within 30 days after notice from IES.
+A material breach includes, but is not limited to, IES's failure to receive for any reason compensation or reimbursement as required by the terms of this Agreement, or the Academy's loss or suspension of its Contract. - 2.
 By Academy.
 The Academy may terminate this Agreement prior to the end of the terms specified in Article II in the event that IES shall fail to remedy a material breach within 30 days after notice from the Board.
-Material breach includes, but is not limited to: (i) IES's failure to account for its expenditures or to pay Academy operating costs (provided funds are available to do so), (ii) IES's failure to follow policies, procedures, rules, regulations or curriculum duly adopted by the Board which are not in violation of the Contract, this Agreement, or applicable law, (iii) IES's failure to comply with this Agreement; or (iv) receipt by the Board of unsatisfactory reports from IES or from an educational consultant retained by the Board about matters concerning IES's performance or the performance of the staff which are not adequately corrected or explained. - 3.
-Agreement Coterminous with Academy's Contract.
-If the Contract issued by LSSU is suspended, revoked or terminated, or a new charter contract is not issued to the Academy after expiration of the Contract, this Agreement shall automatically be suspended or terminated, as the case may be, on the same date as the Contract is suspended, revoked, terminated or expires without further action of the parties.
+Material breach includes, but is not limited to: (i) failure to account for its expenditures or to pay Academy operating costs (provided funds are available to do so), (ii) failure to follow policies, procedures, rules, regulations or curriculum duly adopted by the Board which are not in violation of the Contract, this Agreement, or applicable law, or (iii) receipt by the Board of unsatisfactory reports from IES or from an educational consultant retained by the Board about matters concerning IES's performance or the performance of the staff which are not adequately corrected or explained. - 3.
+Revocation or Termination of Contract.
+If the Academy's Contract issued by the Lake Superior State University Board of Regents is suspended, revoked or terminated, or a new charter contract is not issued to the Academy after the expiration of the Contract, this Agreement shall automatically be suspended or terminated, as the case may be, on the same date as the Academy's Contract is suspended, revoked, terminated, or expires without further action of the parties.

-B. Termination/Expiration
+B. 'I ermination/Expiration.

 - 1. Removal of personal property.
 Upon termination of this Agreement, equipment and other assets acquired with Academy Revenue and owned by the Academy shall remain the exclusive property of the Academy.
 Equipment leased by the Academy shall remain subject to the interest of the Lessor/Owner. - 2.
-Out-of-Pocket Expenses.
-Upon termination of this Agreement, for any reason, all out-of-pocket expenses paid by IES through the date of termination shall, upon presentation of the appropriate supporting documentation, be immediately repaid by the Academy unless otherwise agreed in writing by IES.
+Future Advances/Out-of-Pocket Expenses.
+Upon termination of this Agreement, for any reason, all future advances or out-of-pocket expenses paid by IES through the date of termination shall, upon presentation of the appropriate supporting documentation, be immediately repaid by the Academy unless otherwise agreed in writing by IES.

 C. Transition.
 In the event of termination of this Agreement for any reason by either party prior to the end of the Agreement's term, IES shall provide the Academy reasonable assistance for up to 90 days to assist in the transition back to a regular school program.
+Notwithstanding any provision herein to the contrary, termination of this Agreement for cause or without cause shall not take effect until the earlier of (i) an approved agreement by the Academy with another ESP (or self-management) is in effect; or (ii) the end of the school year in which the termination is invoked.